-We’ve built our fair share of marketplaces—platforms connecting buyers and sellers—and have identified key takeaways.
-We’re big believers in paying it forward because we had a lot of help along the way.
-That’s why we’re excited to share what we’ve learned, so you can go from 0 -> 1 faster than we did.
-Whether you’re designing a new marketplace or refining an existing one, strategize the following to build a better, more resilient marketplace:
+As app developers of numerous marketplaces, we’re excited to share our learnings to help you go from 0 -> 1 faster than we did.
+Whether you’re designing a new marketplace or refining an existing one, here’s what’s important for building a better, more resilient marketplace:

-1. The Classic Chicken or the Egg Problem
+1. Solve the Chicken or the Egg Problem for Your Marketplace

-If you’re unfamiliar with this problem, it’s the question of which came first?
-Every marketplace, including Amazon, must answer: Do you start with the buyer side or the seller side?
-There’s no universal answer because, unfortunately, it always depends.
+If you’re unfamiliar with this problem, it’s the question of which comes first?
+For marketplaces, is it the buyer or the seller?

-- Market maturity: is your industry ready to embrace your marketplace?
+- Market maturity: Is your industry ready to embrace your marketplace?
+It could be a timing issue.

-- Purchasing power: which personas and buyer/seller side generate the most money.
+- Purchasing power: Which personas and buyer/seller side generate the most money?
+Tap into that early on.

-- Early adopters: for new marketplaces, going after anyone else would put you at risk for failure.
+- Early adopters: For any app, you must go after them.
+Going after anyone else is harder and can put your platform at risk for failure.

-There’s no easy answer to this classic problem because without either, you can’t generate revenue.
-You have to test, iterate, and refine with the above in mind to find the right balance between buyers and sellers.
+Even with all this knowledge, there’s no easy way to solve this problem.
+You must A/B test, iterate, and refine your marketplace to find the right balance between buyers and sellers.

 2. Understand Your Take Rate (And Why It’s So Important)

-Another question you’ll face with a marketplace is your service fee or take rate, the percentage your platform charges on each transaction.
-If your take rate is 20%, and someone spends $100 on your platform, you make $20.
+Another question you’ll face in a marketplace is defining your service fee or take rate.
+It’s the percentage your platform charges per transaction.
+So, if your take rate is 20%, you earn $20 for every $100 spent on your platform.

 The math is simple.
-But the impact?
-Huge.
+But the impact is huge.

 Even a small percentage change can drastically influence whether people choose your platform or go elsewhere.
 A high take rate can easily deter buyers and sellers from joining, while a low one may put you out of business.
-It’s a delicate balance that you won’t fully understand until your app is in users’ hands and you start to understand the true operating costs of your marketplace.
+It’s a tricky balance that you won’t fully optimize until you fully understand your marketplace’s operating costs.

-To get a better grasp of take rate, we suggest modeling different take rate scenarios and pressure-testing them with data.
+To get a better grasp of the take rate, we suggest financial modeling different take rate scenarios and pressure-testing them on real users.
+Their reactions will let you know if you’re off with the numbers.
 Oftentimes, marketplaces make money elsewhere to offset lower take rates.
-For your marketplace, you might explore other revenue streams, such as:
+You might do the same and explore other revenue streams:

 Stickiness can be fueled by: